t-m1/cse15l-lab-reports/index.md

 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
 Using `cd` with no argument takes you back to the starting directory, which is also known as the home directory.
-In this case, the home directory is the user directory user@sahara.
+In this case, the home directory is the user directory `user@sahara`.
 This output is not an error.

 **2) Path to a directory as an argument**
 ```